 The symptoms listed above are all tell-tale signs of an allergic reaction to Tetralysal.
-If you experience any of these after taking the medication, you should seek call 999 immediately.
+If you experience any of these after taking the medication, you should call 999 immediately.

-As we outlined above, the common side effects of Tetralysal include feeling nausea, headaches, stomach pain, and diarrhoea.
+As we outlined above, the common side effects of Tetralysal include nausea, headaches, stomach pain, and diarrhoea.
 After taking the medication, if you experience any of these side effects, there are simple steps you can take to help make yourself feel more comfortable.

 You can take Tetralysal on a full or empty stomach.
 If you are feeling sick after taking Tetralysal, you can try eating some food while taking the medication.